-The priorities outlined in this document are those identified by the authors following a period of extensive user consultation.
+The priorities outlined in this document have been identified through a process of extensive user consultation.
 They draw on, for example, the millimetre white paper, the Science with Parkes forum on 5 November 2007, the Compact Array Science day in June 2008, and the extensive ASKAP science case.
-In setting these priorities the authors have aimed to identify the scientific areas in which each major ATNF facility is likely to have the greatest scientific impact through transforming our understanding of astronomy.
-This necessarily favours areas where facilities have a unique or strongly differentiated capability.
 Ongoing feedback on the document and the priorities identified here are welcomed.

 This document is intended to be a part of the Future ATNF Operations plan.
 A preliminary version of that plan was written for the Australia Telescope Steering Committee in December 2007 and provided publicly soon after.
-Version 2 of the Future ATNF Operations plan, including this document on the science priorities, is due for completion by the end of October 2008.
+Version 2 of the Future ATNF Operations plan, including this document on the science priorities, is due for completion by the end of August 2008.
 A more complete version (number 3), including considerably more detail of implementation plans and an updated version of this document incorporating user feedback, is due in December 2008.